Violations: ICCPR art 2(3)

 In 2014, the UN Human Rights Committee found that Ms Horvath's right to an effective remedy was violated, in relation to the cruel, inhuman or degrading treatment, arbitrary arrest and detention to which she was subjected, and the interference with her home and privacy.
 The Committee recommended legislative reform in Victoria and adequate compensation for Ms Horvath.

-Partial remedy in record time!
+2014 update: Partial remedy in record time!

 On 19 September 2014, Corinna Horvath obtained an individual remedy some 5 months after the UN found her rights had been violated and that she should be compensated.
 Ms Horvath received a written apology from the Victorian Police Commissioner and an ex gratia payment as compensation for the violent assault on her by police in 1996.